-How can your teen make money in 2021?
-We asked thousands of parents how their middle school, high school and college students earn funds and below are some of the best job opportunities open to teens.
+How can your teen make money during the school year and vacations?
+We asked thousands of parents how their middle school, high school, and college students earn funds and below are some of the best job opportunities open to teens.

 Making Money: Teens Who Like To Work Outdoors